macCesar/tailwind-tss-color-generator/README.md

 	> For any element that uses the `'height'` property.

 ## Effects
-- ### Box Shadow ( iOS Only )
+- ### Box Shadow
 	> For any element that uses the `'viewShadowOffset'`, `'viewShadowRadius'` and `'viewShadowColor'` properties.

 - ### Opacity
 	> For any element that uses the `'opacity'` property.

 ## Instalation
-Copy [app.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/app.tss) to `/app/styles` directory, or add the contents manually.
+Copy the necessary files from `/app` folder to your `/app` folder.

-The provided `app.tss` is what the script generates.
+The provided `/app/styles/tailwind.tss` is what the script generates.
 You can also compile it locally yourself.

 ### Or you can compile it locally